Werner Hegemann: Biography

-Hegemann remained in the United States until early 1921.
-He established "Hegemann & Peets," a firm specializing in city and suburban planning based in Milwaukee, Wisconsin, with landscape architect Elbert Peets.
+As World War I ended Hegemann lived in Milwaukee, where he was deeply involved in work and writing another book.
+He had established "Hegemann & Peets," a firm specializing in city and suburban planning, with landscape architect Elbert Peets.
 The firm designed the Washington Highlands Historic District, and Wyomissing Park, a "Modern Garden Suburb" in Reading, Pennsylvania.
-Hegemann and Peets together published "The American Vitruvius: An Architects' Handbook of Civic Art," a "thesaurus" of civic art for architects, commenting on about 1200 examples of the discipline.
+In late 1918, visiting his friend Fiske Kimball at the University of Michigan, Hegemann met Ida Belle Guthe, daughter of Karl Eugen Guthe.
+In 1920 the couple married at the bride's home in Ann Arbor, Michigan.
+In 1921 Hegemann completed work on The American Vitruvius: An Architects' Handbook of Civic Art with Elbert Peets, a "thesaurus" of civic art for architects, commenting on about 1200 examples of the discipline (published in 1922).